Visit the online registration portal for more details.

 Meet a regulatory requirement: If your farm is not excluded or exempt from the Produce Safety Rule, at least one supervisor or responsible party from your farm must complete a training that uses FDA-recognized curriculum or equivalent.
 This course meets those requirements.
 Contact the Minnesota Department of Agriculture (MDA) Produce Safety Program to learn if your farm is covered by the Rule.

-Receive additional consideration for future funding opportunities: The Produce Safety Program will be rolling out mini-grant opportunities to support farmers in implementing on-farm food safety practices.
-Completion of a Produce Safety Rule Grower Training or other food safety training by a responsible party from your farm is one way to receive additional points in the evaluation of your grant application.
-Contact the Produce Safety Program for additional information on the grants and applicable food safety trainings.
+Receive additional consideration for future funding opportunities: The Produce Safety Program offers mini-grant opportunities to support Minnesota farmers in implementing on-farm food safety practices.
+Completion of a Produce Safety Rule Grower Training or other applicable food safety training by a responsible party from your farm is one way to receive additional points in the evaluation of your grant application.

 What to Expect